1

 “What About Defense Industry Jobs?”

-Objection: “This will destroy millions of defense industry jobs.”
+Objection: “This will destroy millions of military industry jobs.”

-Response: This redirects waste into a new job creation engine.
-The US contribution is less than 0.5% of trillions the Pentagon can’t account for.
+Response: This redirects resources into a new job creation engine.
+The US contribution is less than 0.5% of trillions the Pentagon can’t account for144.
 That wasted money creates medical jobs instead.
 Engineers building guidance systems can build next-generation medical imaging devices.
-This is a net job creator.
+This could be a net job creator.

 “This Disrespects Soldiers”